 Hypervolt and Theragun are two of the most popular handheld massager brands in the massage gun industry.
-Both have a number of different massage guns available, but in this article we’re going to be comparing their mini massage guns.
-Which one is better?
+Both have a number of different massage guns available, but in this article, we’re going to be comparing their mini massage guns.
+Which brand is better, Hypervolt vs Theragun?
 It’s time to find out.
 In this Hypervolt Go vs Theragun Mini comparison, we’ll take a look at the pros and cons of each to help you decide which one is right for you.

 First though, a quick summary of the differences in case you’re in a hurry!

 Or, if you want to see our top pick for the best mini massage gun in 2022 click here (HINT: It’s neither of these two!)

 - 1 Hypervolt Go vs Theragun Mini: What’s Different?